browserengineering/book/book/embeds.md

 network, preventing private data from leaking.

-These isolation and sandboxing features may seem "straightforward", in the same sense thatre the browser thread we added in [Chapter 13](scheduling.md) is "straightforward".
+These isolation and sandboxing features may seem "straightforward", in the same sense that the browser thread we added in [Chapter 13](scheduling.md) is "straightforward".
 In practice, the many browser APIs mean the implementation is full of subtleties and ends up being extremely complex.
 Chromium, for example, took many years to ship the